kwanit1142/Computer-Vision-on-different-scenarios/README.md

 Question-6

 Write down steps to stitch images to create the panorama.
 Use the 3 Taj Mahal Images provided with this assignment to create one panaroma.
 Show panaroma into one.

+##Lab-3 (SOTA Non-DL Methods)

+Question-1

+Use the subset of the LFW dataset provided with this assignment, include 1 face photograph of your favourite Indian sportsperson from the web to augment the dataset, and implement EigenFace Recognition from scratch.
+You may use the PCA library, but other functionalities should be originally written.
+Show top-K Eigen's Faces of the favourite Indian sportsperson you consindered in for different values of K. The report should also contain a detailed quantitative and qualitative analysis (Use provided data as train set and a test set will be provided separately).

+Question-2

+Develop an Image Search Engine for CIFAR-10 that takes the image as a query and retrieves top-5 similar images using Visual BOW.
+Report Precision, Recall and AP.
+Draw the P-R Curve.
+Write down each step of implementation in clear and precise terms with an appropriate illustration.

+Question-3

+Write down Viola Jone's Face detection steps in detail.

+Question-4

+You are given a few deer train images with this assignment.
+Manually crop them to find out tight bounding boxes for Deer and also obtain some non-deer image patches of different sizes and aspect ratios.
+Compute HOG feeatures for deer and non-deer image patches and build an SVM classifier to classify deer v/s non-deer.
+Now, implement a sliding window object detection to find out the deer in the test images.
+Write down each step in the report.
+Also, objectively evaluate your detection performance.

+##Lab-4 (Advanced Computer Vision Models)

+Question-1

+Perform image classification using CNN on the MNIST dataset.
+Follow the standard train and test split.
+Design an 8-Layer CN Network (Choose your architecture, ex. filter size, number of channels, padding, activations, etc.).
+Perform the following tasks:-

+a.)
+Show the calculation of output filter size at each layer of CNN.

+b.)
+Calculate the number of parameters in your CNN.
+Calculation steps should be clearly shown in the report.

+c.)
+Report the following on test data:- (Should be implemented from scratch)

+1. Confusion Matrix
+2. Overall and Classwise accuracy
+3. ROC Curve (You can choose one class as positive and the rest classes as negative)

+d.)
+Report Loss curve during training

+e.)
+Replace your CNN with resnet18 and compare it with all metrics given in part 3.
+Comment on the final performance of your CNN and resnet18.

+Question-2

+Download the Flicker8k dataset [images, captions].
+Implement an encoder-decoder architecture for Image Captioning.
+For the encoder and decoder, you can use resnet/densenet/VGG and LSTM/RNN/GRU respectively.
+Perform the following tasks:-

+a.)
+Split the dataset into train and test sets appropriately.
+You can further split the train set for validation.
+Train your model on the train set.
+Report loss curve during training.

+b.)
+Choose an existing evaluation metric or propose your metric to evaluate your model.
+Specify the reason behind your selection/proposal of the metric.
+Report the final results on the test set.

+Question-3

+Use the dataset from Assignment-3 (Q4).
+Train YOLO object detection model (any version) on the train set.
+Compute the AP for the test set and compare the result with the HOG Detector.
+Show some visual results and compare both of the methods.